A Quick Guide to Kyoto Sweets

 Kitsune Senbei

 The kitsune senbei (fox rice cracker) is a specialty souvenir that can be found at the entrance to the famous Fushimi Inari Taisha shrine.
-Kitsune senbei are a unique and rare Kyoto sweet because they’re baked one at a time using an iron mold.
+Kitsune senbei are a unique and rare Kyoto sweet because artisans bake them individually using an iron mold.

-The senbei batter is mixed with white miso which gives it its orange color after baking.
-The mild sweet flavor of the white miso forms an exquisite combination with the fragrant sesame.
-The cracker itself is also fairly thick and can serve as a hearty snack that’s hard to stop eating once you bite into it.
+The senbei batter incorporates white miso, which gives it its orange color after baking.
+Additionally, the mild, sweet flavor of the white miso forms an exquisite combination with the fragrant sesame.
+The cracker is also fairly thick and can serve as a hearty snack that’s hard to eat once you bite it.

 An image of kitsune (fox) masks, lined up all in a row.

-Kitsune senbei is rice crackers shaped like kitsune (fox) masks.
+Kitsune senbei are rice crackers shaped like kitsune (fox) masks.
 Image via Shutterstock

 Discover authentic flavors with Sakuraco